shiftcode/dynamo-easy/README.md

 ## Object Mapper

+#### Notes

+##### lodash with rollup and jest
+We ended up using lodash-es to get it to work with rollup, there is some additional configuration required for jest [Tree Shake](https://medium.com/@martin_hotell/tree-shake-lodash-with-webpack-jest-and-typescript-2734fa13b5cd) we used the configuration linked (allowJs in tsconfig, and transform & transformIgnorePattern in jest config -> see package.json)

 #### Decorators
 Decorators are used to add some metadata to our model classes required by the mapper for some special cases.